 Intersect and clip in the toolbox provides the sample data incomplete Ertgebnisse.

-#10 Updated by Sandro Santilli about 4 years ago
+#10 Updated by Sandro Santilli over 4 years ago

 About "Returns a Geometry representing the points shared by this Geometry and other." -- the GEOS statement has nothing to do with vertexes.
 Rather "points" is meant in the point-set theory.